 “Sure, that would be great ( gulp gulp); I could use your help” (teeth clenched).

 However, my new thoughts were overridden, and I was happy to have help.
-I realized I was still alive, and nothing terrible happened by having someone assist me.
+I realized I was still alive, and nothing terrible had happened because someone assisted me.
 It was fun not to have to be so capable.

 This friend is a true friend.
-He refused to let me fall back into a pattern that he knew I was working to Let Go.
+He refused to let me fall back into a pattern that he knew I was working to Let Go of.

 Friends like this are one in a million.

-The lessons we want to learn will often come back to test us to ensure we have understood them.
+The lessons we want to learn often come back to test us, ensuring we have understood them.
 We are tested initially more frequently; as the lesson becomes more integrated into our habits, the tests come less often.

 Finally, after practicing my new behavior, I felt I had this one under control.
-And then, every once in a while, my friend reminds me my cape is showing.
-I smile and say, Thank You.
+And then, every once in a while, my friend reminds me that my cape is showing.
+I smile and say, Thank you.
 It’s great to have friends who care.